 Tin Can API

-Tin Can API is a web service that allows action statement objects like ‘I did this’ to be recorded.
+Tin Can API is a new standard that allows action statement objects like ‘I did this’ to be recorded.
 For example, with Tin Can, you can pass “John finished lesson 1” to what's called a Learning Record Store (LRS).
 More complex statement objects can be used too.

 The LRS stores all these learning statements.
 Grassblade LRS is one such LRS you can choose from although there are many others.